ghc/ghc/docs/users_guide/using-warnings.rst

    single: warnings

 GHC has a number of options that select which types of non-fatal error messages, otherwise known as warnings, can be generated during compilation.
+Some options control individual warnings and others control collections of warnings.
+To turn off an individual warning ``-W<wflag>``, use ``-Wno-<wflag>``.
+To reverse``-Werror``, which makes all warnings into errors, use ``-Wwarn``.

 By default, you get a standard set of warnings which are generally likely to indicate bugs in your program.
 These are:

 .. hlist::